Qbizinc/qbiz-wiki/training/qram.md

 ***Nibbles*** are intended to be reusable.
 For example, a ***nibble*** for performance optimization may be used in a data science ***dish*** as well as a data engineering ***dish***.

-Therefore, Qram content is non-hierarchical.
+Qram content is non-hierarchical.
 Instead, it forms a knowledge graph.

 ## Production